Registration is now closed for our general 2020 course offering, but you can get on a waitlist if spaces open up here.

 About Don’t Kvetch, Organize!

-In November 2016, we will be offering our seven week online course, Don’t Kvetch, Organize!
+In Fall 2017, we will be offering our seven week online course, Don’t Kvetch, Organize!
 Guided by master trainers and instructors, we will examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.
 Our master teachers include, among others:

 - Robert Putnam: Social scientist and best-selling author of Bowling Alone and most recently of Our Kids